 “If you can dream it, you can do it.”

-We are one of the first generations that were raised to believe that our fate is not limited by our external circumstances and that we have the power to become whoever we want be, if we believe in ourselves and if we are willing to put in the work to realize our hopes and dreams.
+We are one of the first generations that were raised to believe that our fate is not limited by our external circumstances and that we have the power to become whoever we want be, if we believe in ourselves and if we’re willing to put in the work to realize our hopes and dreams.

-This perspective is in stark contrast to the risk-averse attitude of the World War era generations whose sole objective in life is survival.
-For them, success is associated with having the financial means to put food on the table and a roof above their heads.
+This perspective is in stark contrast to the risk-averse attitude of the World War era generations whose sole objective in life was survival.
+They associated success with having the financial means to put food on the table and a roof above their heads.

-If you are a millennial, you should be grateful to be part of an era of freedom and independence.
-Millennials are driven, resourceful, entrepreneurial, technology-savvy, willing to take chances and experiment.
-We are dreamers, innovators and pioneers with the creative prowess and business acumen that built empires of the likes of Facebook, Instagram, and several other successful startups.
+We’re dreamers, innovators and pioneers with the creative prowess and business acumen that built empires of the likes of Facebook, Instagram, and several other successful startups.
+However, like anything else in life, this go-getter attitude has its downsides as well.

 The key is to find that sweet spot of setting expectations that are challenging, but aren’t so high that they seem unreachable and unrealistic.

-Just like a paraglider, we have to be willing to step over the edge of a cliff right before taking flight.
-We need to have faith that the winds will carry us high enough so that we can fly over majestic vistas.
-Build the sturdiest wings so that you can soar high and enjoy some of the best views that life has to offer!
+Just like a paraglider, we have to be willing to step over the edge of a cliff before taking flight.
+We need to have faith that the winds will carry us high enough to fly over majestic vistas.
+Build the sturdiest wings so that you can soar high and enjoy the ride.

 All my best on your journey,